zeropoolnetwork/sharded-storage-docs/article/main.md

 where $p$ is the probability that a node is honest, otherwise it is malicious, and $n$ is the number of replicas.

-The soundness of replication could be defined as follows:
+The statistical security bits of replication could be defined as follows:

 $$\mathbf{S}(p,n) = -\log_2 \mathbf{P}(p,n).$$